shanewholloway/node-qsrv/README.md

 Quick web development server with live reloading and zero runtime dependencies.

+Please note that the `qsrv` web server is intended for rapid and iterative development -- not for deployment!
+Deploy using your favorite static web server and good DevSecOps practices.

 See [SPMDA][] for specific use of `qsrv` with web components and rapid idea sketching on the web.